 1 pkg bacon (unprocessed, nitrate free)

-Return to oven for 10 more minutes, turning once or twice, until bacon is crispy.
+Return to oven for 10 more minutes, turning once or twice until bacon is crispy.
 Serve immediately.

-Choosing a site for Growing Artichokes
+Preparing a Site for Growing Artichokes

 Artichokes need to be able to grow quickly to become edible.
 Artichokes need partial to full sun and a lot of room.
 Do not plant artichokes in containers.
 Watering is key and the soil needs to be very good with excellent drainage.
 Artichokes prefer additions of compost and/ or manure in generous amounts each season.
 Slightly acidic soil will help with production.

 Place the plant in a 12”x 12” hole.
 You want the depth of the hole to be the same depth as the nursery container you bought the plant in.
 Fill the hole with rich compost.
 It is important to make sure the soil around the plants is well fertilized and loose.
-Keep the plant moist at all time.
+Keep the plant moist at all times.
 For highest production, fertilize the plants every 6-8 weeks with a balanced fertilizer.
 Allow five feet of growing room for each plant.

 Caring for an Artichoke Plant